 7. Written Security Policy for Third-Party Service Providers

 These are written policies and procedures designed to ensure the security of information systems and nonpublic information that are accessible to, or held by, third-party service providers.

 Note: The NAIC refers to this an information security program."

 This is an evolving issue, with regulatory guidance to come.

 Note: This element of the NY DFS regulations take effect Mar 1, 2019.
 We are working with Big 'I' national and NY state representatives to develop a balanced approach.

 8. Encryption of Non-Public Information

-Encryption is the process of encoding a message so that it can be read only by the sender and the intended recipient.
+Encryption is the process of encoding a message so that it can be read-only by the sender and the intended recipient.

-Non-Public Information refers to all electronic information that is not publicly available information and for insurance purposes refers to PII (personally identifiable information), PHI (protected health information), and PCI (payment card industry data security standards).
+Non-Public Information refers to all electronic information that is not publicly available information and for insurance purposes refer to PII (personally identifiable information), PHI (protected health information), and PCI (payment card industry data security standards).

 This regulation describes the need to encrypt and protect this data when in storage and when transferred between the insurance agency and its policyholders (email)